amartig16/UART-LED-Visual-Demonstrator---Part-2-Mobile-Decoder/README.md

 What it does: Watches LED through camera, converts light pulses back to text values.</br></br>

+### Part 3 (Temporary):
+Python script and tutorial that reads the data gathered from our app into readable text.
+[LINK COMING SOON]

-### How the Two Parts Work Together:
+### How the first Two Parts Work Together:

 <pre>Arduino (Part 1)                Phone (Part 2)</br>
        ↓                                ↓</br>
-"Hello World" → UART → LED blinks → Camera sees → Decodes → "Hello ..."</pre></br>
+"Hello World" → UART → LED blinks → Camera sees → Decodes → "Hello ..."(in values of brightness for now)</pre></br>

 ### Standalone Capability:
 * This app can also work independently with: